Indianapolis Emergency Room Negligence Lawyer

 Understanding how negligence happens in emergency rooms is an important start, but it may be even more important to explore why.
 Emergency rooms are a unique healthcare environment, but these doctors have been specially trained to deal with the unexpected.

-Experts reviewed the top four negligence causes to establish what factors most often lead to preventable emergency room patient injuries and death, and in over half of the reviewed cases, the negligence occurred during patient assessment.
+Experts reviewed the top four negligence causes to establish what factors most often lead to preventable emergency room patient injuries and wrongful death, and in over half of the reviewed cases, the negligence occurred during patient assessment.
 The very nature of emergency rooms means the entire treatment process, including assessing the issue, ordering tests, and establishing a course of treatment has no room for errors.
 Another study of ER doctors found a greater rate of death when patients arrived with “nonspecific complaints.”
 This might include general complaints like headache, stomachache, or lethargy, all of which can be attributed to numerous causes.

 For that reason, doctors and nurses are strictly advised to avoid first impression-based diagnoses or going off a “hunch.”
 Additionally, doctors should make differential diagnoses, a process that involves reviewing symptoms and preexisting health factors and establishing all possible diagnoses.
 They should then rule out the worst-possible diagnoses first before moving down the list.
 This comparative process helps doctors to rule out certain conditions and narrow them down to the actual cause.